If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 Clinical Assessments

-These assessments will most often be done in labs and not commonly in the exercise settings.
+These assessments will most often be done in labs and not commonly in exercise settings.
 This is due to the size and cost of the equipment.

 This is considered to be the gold standard for the analysis of body composition.